Reboot and Shutdown

 Reset

-Power-down sequence for RD-Fremont platform
+Power-down sequence for RD-V3 platform

 AP side